-LOTTE STAM-BEESE - The village was home to the important architect and urban planner Charlotte (Lotte) Ida Anna Stam-Beese.
-She dedicated her life to creating spaces for one and the other.
-She played a major role in the reconstruction period.
-Her most important urban designs for Rotterdam are: Kleinpolder (1947-1952), Pendrecht (1949-1952), and Alexanderpolder/Ommoord (1957-1971).
-Her wisdom has inspired me, she was ahead of her time.
+LOTTE STAM-BEESE - The architect and urban planner Charlotte (Lotte) Ida Anna Stam-Beese lived in the village.
+I wrote the article 'A Life in the Service of Spaces for this and that' about her life and work for the spring issue: Van Yssel Tot IJssel, published by the Historische Kring Krimpen aan den IJssel (HKK).
+Stam-Beese played a major role during the reconstruction period.
+Her most important urban design projects for Rotterdam are: Kleinpolder (1947 1952), Pendrecht (1949 1952), and Alexanderpolder/Ommoord (1957 1971).
+I have been inspired by her wisdom; she was far ahead of her time.

 When we consider this centre, what can we learn from Lotte Stam-Beese?
 Village centre's everywhere are struggling, and vacancy rates are high.
 At the same time, young people lack their own space to gather, and there's a significant shortage of affordable housing.
 Therefore, we need to manage the available space differently.
 The future of a vibrant village centre lies in integrating functions.
 Spaces for one and the other.

-The street sign speaks to those who visit the centre.
-It aims to open a door to a new future.
-Because let's face it.
-If the privatized centre space refuses to move with the collective aspirations of our time, then Lotte Stam-Beese reminds us that, with a rare and boundless optimism, we can still carry our ideals into being through the air above it.
+The street sign appeals to the users of the village center to use the square differently.
+By, for example, dancing the parked cars out of the way, it becomes possible to open a door to a new future.
+Because lets be honest.
+If the privatized village space does not move along with the collective desires of our time, then we learn from Lotte Stam-Beese that, with unprecedented optimism, we can build our ideals over it through the air.

 Krimpen aan den IJssel is home to 30,000 people, but is the village also being "built by residents"?